THeK3nger/obsidian-plugin-template/README.md

 This templates includes a barebone directory structure for an Obsidian Plugin.
 Bundling is based on [Rollup.js](https://rollupjs.org/).

+**NOTE:** This is not the official template.
+You can find [the official sample plugin here](https://github.com/obsidianmd/obsidian-sample-plugin).
+This is a plugin template I customized with a nicer (for me) directory structure and some additional tool (like featuring automatic releases with Github's Actions).

 ## How to use it

 You can click on the "Use this template" button above.